nitoygo/toy-robot/README.md

 ## Project Structure

+This code challenge can be interpreted as a client-server game.
+As such, the project was structured
-This project is structured using an opinionated approach of implementing a C++ application using the [Hexagonal Architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) (or Ports and Adapters pattern)
+with extensibility in mind, using an opinionated approach of implementing a C++ application using the
+[Hexagonal Architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) (or Ports and Adapters pattern)

 [Source](src/)
 * [GameServer](src/GameServer)